-25 years ago Paula Poundstone climbed on a Greyhound bus and traveled across the country — stopping in at open mic nights at comedy clubs as she went.
-A high school drop-out, she went on to become one of the great humorists of our time.
-You can hear her through your laughter as a regular panelist on NPR’s popular rascal of a weekly news quiz show, Wait Wait…Don’t Tell Me.
-She tours regularly, performing standup comedy across the country, causing Bob Zany with the Boston Globe to write: “Poundstone can regale an audience for several hours with her distinctive brand of wry, intelligent and witty comedy.”
+32 years ago Paula Poundstone climbed on a Greyhound bus and traveled across the country — stopping in at open mic nights at comedy clubs as she went.
+Today she is one of our country’s foremost humorists.
+You can hear her through your laughter as a regular panelist on NPR’s #1 show, a rascal of a weekly news quiz show, Wait Wait…Don’t Tell Me.
+In June of 2015 Paula lent her unique voice to Disney Pixar’s critically acclaimed movie, INSIDE OUT, and she tours regularly, performing standup comedy across the country, causing Bob Zany with the Boston Globe to write: “Poundstone can regale an audience for several hours with her distinctive brand of wry, intelligent and witty comedy.”
 Audience members may put it a little less elegantly: “I peed my pants.”

-Poundstone’s ability to be spontaneous with a crowd.
+Poundstone’s ability to be spontaneous with a crowd is the stuff of legend.
 Poundstone says: “No two shows I do are the same.
 It’s not that I don’t repeat material.
 I do.
 My shows, when they’re good, and I like to think they often are, are like a cocktail party.
 When you first get there, you talk about how badly you got lost and how hard it was to find parking.
 Then you tell a story about your kids or what you just saw on the news.
 You meet some new people and ask them about themselves.
 Then, someone says, “Tell that story you used to tell,” and then someone on the other side of the room spills a drink, and you mock them.
 No one ever applauds me when I leave a party, though.
 I think they high five.”
 Paula’s interchanges with the audience are never mean or done at a person’s expense.

-She even manages to handle politics without provoking the pall of disapproval less artful comics have received.
+She even manages to handle politics without provoking the pall of disapproval less artful comics receive.